Kesari (Ramayana)

-Kesari is a male vanara, and a character in Hindu mythology.
+Kesari is a male vanara, and a figure in Hinduism.
 He is the father of Hanuman and the husband of Anjana.

 Legend

+Early life

-While Kesari resided in Mount Meru, Brahmā cursed an apsara named Managarva, and turned her into a vanara.
+While mighty Kesari ruled the Mount Meru/Sumeru, Brahmā cursed an apsara named Managarva, and turned her into a vanara.
 She married Kesari, under the name Anjana.
 For a long time, the couple were childless.
 Anjana propitiated Vayu for a child.

 In Shaiva tradition, Shiva was requested to beget a son to help Vishnu, who was about to incarnate as Rama to slay Ravana.
 Shiva and Parvati took the form of vanaras and engaged in intercourse.
-When Vayu appeared, the couple made their presence know, and Parvati revealed the child inside her.
+When Vayu appeared, the couple made their presence known, and Parvati revealed the child inside her.
 Parvati refused to take the foetus in the form of a vanara to Kailasha.
 As Shiva had instructed, Parvati offered the child to Vayu, who transferred it to Anjana's womb, who gave birth to Hanuman.

+Later life

+Kesari, Anjana and child Hanuman moved to Kishkindha on the request of its king Riksharaja, father of Vali and Sugriva.
+Kesari became his Chief Commander alongside ruling the Mount Meru.
+He was a respected personality and was honoured by all Vanaras and was a friend of Brahma’s son Jamvanta, the king of bears.

+Later in his life, he fought alongside the Vanara Army of Lord Rama against Lankesh Ravana to rescue Devi Sita and slew many powerful demons.